NeuromorphicProcessorProject/snn_toolbox/docs/source/index.rst

    :scale: 50 %
    :alt: Workflow diagram of the SNN toolbox.

+   **SNN toolbox workflow.** The input network (e.g. a Keras model) is parsed and all the necessary information stored in an object that is independent of the input.
+This makes all following steps stable against changes in the input, and allows straight-forward extension of the toolbox to include other input model libraries.
-   **SNN toolbox workflow.** The input network (e.g. a Keras model) is transformed into an instance of the ``ANN`` class.
-The ``core.conversion`` module turns this into a spiking network.
-Finally, the network can be evaluated in any spiking simulator that supports pyNN_ as input.
-At any stage of the pipeline, models and results can be written to disk (see :py:mod:`io.save` in :doc:`modules`).
+   The abstract ``ANN`` model can then be converted into a spiking network.
+The resulting SNN can be exported for evaluation in a spiking simulator.
+At any stage of the pipeline, models and results can be written to disk.

 Features
 --------

-* Before conversion, the input model is parsed into a custom class :py:class:`core.SNN.SNN` containing only essential model structure and weights in common python containers.
+* Before conversion, the input model is parsed into a custom class containing only essential model structure and weights in common python containers.
+This serves to abstract the core conversion process from possible input types.
   The conversion toolbox currently supports input networks generated with Keras or Lasagne.
   See :doc:`getting_started` on how to extend the relevant methods to handle models from other common libraries like caffe, torch etc.